qedus/nds/README.md

 ## How To Use

 You can use this package in _exactly_ the same way you would use [`code.google.com/go/datastore.Client`](https://godoc.org/cloud.google.com/go/datastore#Client) for methods provided by `nds.Client`.
-However, it is important that you use a `nds.Client` entirely within your code.
+However,it is important that you use a `nds.Client` entirely within your code.
 Do not mix use of those functions with the `code.google.com/go/datastore.Client` equivalents as you will be liable to get stale datastore entities from `github.com/qedus/nds`.

 Ultimately all you need to do is:

+- import github.com/qedus/nds/v2
 - use `nds.NewClient` instead of `datastore.NewClient`, providing a cache configuration to the new client creation function.
 - replace `datastore.Transaction` -> `nds.Transaction`
 - if using `(*datastore.Query).Transaction` for queries within transactions, switch to the `(*nds.Transaction).Query` helper.

-Currently, Mutations are not supported but should be in the future.